beancount/docs/docs/installing_beancount.md

 Beancount needs a few more tools for development.
 If you’re reading this, you’re a developer, so I’ll assume you can figure out how to install packages, skip the detail, and just list what you might need:

--   [**<span class="underline">nosetests</span>**](https://pypi.python.org/pypi/nose/) (**nose**, or **python3-nose**): This is the test driver to use for running all the unit tests.
+-   [**<u>nosetests</u>**](https://pypi.python.org/pypi/nose/) (**nose**, or **python3-nose**): This is the test driver to use for running all the unit tests.
 You definitely need this.

--   [**<span class="underline">GNU flex</span>**](https://www.gnu.org/software/flex/): This lexer generator is needed if you intend to modify the lexer.
+-   [**<u>GNU flex</u>**](https://www.gnu.org/software/flex/): This lexer generator is needed if you intend to modify the lexer.
 It generated C code that chops up the input files into tokens for the parser to consume.

--   [**<span class="underline">GNU bison</span>**](http://www.gnu.org/software/bison/): This old-school parser generator is needed if you intend to modify the grammar.
+-   [**<u>GNU bison</u>**](http://www.gnu.org/software/bison/): This old-school parser generator is needed if you intend to modify the grammar.
 It generates C code that parses the tokens generated by flex.
 (I like using old tools like this because they are pretty low on dependencies, just C code.
 It should work everywhere.)

--   [**<span class="underline">GNU tar</span>**](http://www.gnu.org/software/tar/): You need this to test the archival capabilities of bean-bake.
+-   [**<u>GNU tar</u>**](http://www.gnu.org/software/tar/): You need this to test the archival capabilities of bean-bake.

--   [**<span class="underline">InfoZIP zip</span>**](http://www.info-zip.org/) (comes with Ubuntu): You need this to test the archival capabilities of bean-bake.
+-   [**<u>InfoZIP zip</u>**](http://www.info-zip.org/) (comes with Ubuntu): You need this to test the archival capabilities of bean-bake.

--   [**<span class="underline">lxml</span>**](http://lxml.de): This XML parsing library is used in the web tests.
+-   [**<u>lxml</u>**](http://lxml.de): This XML parsing library is used in the web tests.
 (Unfortunately, the built-in one fails to parse large XML files.)

--   [**<span class="underline">pylint</span>**](http://www.pylint.org/) &gt;= 1.2: I’m running all the source code through this linter.
+-   [**<u>pylint</u>**](http://www.pylint.org/) &gt;= 1.2: I’m running all the source code through this linter.
 If you contribute code with the intent of it being integrated and released, it has to pass the linter tests (or I’ll have to make it pass myself).

--   [**<span class="underline">pyflakes</span>**](https://github.com/pyflakes/pyflakes): I’m running all the source code through this logical error detector.
+-   [**<u>pyflakes</u>**](https://github.com/pyflakes/pyflakes): I’m running all the source code through this logical error detector.
 If you contribute code with the intent of it being integrated and released, it has to pass those tests (or I’ll have to make it pass myself).

--   [**<span class="underline">snakefood</span>**](http://furius.ca/snakefood/): I use snakefood to analyze the dependencies between the modules and enforce some ordering, e.g. core cannot import from plugins, for example.
+-   [**<u>snakefood</u>**](http://furius.ca/snakefood/): I use snakefood to analyze the dependencies between the modules and enforce some ordering, e.g. core cannot import from plugins, for example.
 There’s a target to run it from the root Makefile.

--   [**<span class="underline">graphviz</span>**](http://www.graphviz.org/): The dependency tree of all the modules is generated by snakefood but graphed by the graphviz tool.
+-   [**<u>graphviz</u>**](http://www.graphviz.org/): The dependency tree of all the modules is generated by snakefood but graphed by the graphviz tool.
 You need to install it if you want to look at dependencies.

 I think that’s about it.
 You certainly don’t need *everything* above, but that’s the list of tools I use.
 If you find anything missing, please leave a comment, I may have missed something.

-[^1]: Some people have [<span class="underline">reported</span>](https://www.google.com/url?q=https://groups.google.com/d/msgid/beancount/51fec791-1c38-46e8-b152-08c49e7686c3%2540googlegroups.com?utm_medium%3Demail%26utm_source%3Dfooter&sa=D&ust=1461188801128000&usg=AFQjCNH8StkxqPYKLKMhir6YAz6rXCOKsQ) bugs with the cdecimal library in 3.4.
+[^1]: Some people have [<u>reported</u>](https://www.google.com/url?q=https://groups.google.com/d/msgid/beancount/51fec791-1c38-46e8-b152-08c49e7686c3%2540googlegroups.com?utm_medium%3Demail%26utm_source%3Dfooter&sa=D&ust=1461188801128000&usg=AFQjCNH8StkxqPYKLKMhir6YAz6rXCOKsQ) bugs with the cdecimal library in 3.4.
 I would recommend actually installing 3.5, which appears to have fixed the problem.
 Technically, 3.3 will still run, but I’ll deprecate it for 3.5 at some point, probably when the Ubuntu and Mac OS X distributions have it installed by default.

 [^2]: Installing py3.5: <http://www.jianshu.com/p/4f4b2ed568f4>